 Graduate study in psychology typically involves a close mentoring relation between a graduate student and an advisor.
 One of the criteria that our Department uses when evaluating a graduate applicant is the degree to which s/he ‘fits’ with potential advisors.
 Applicants who identify a specific advisor and who have already been in contact with that faculty member are often given priority.
 Therefore, we advise you to become familiar with the research of faculty members in the Department whose interests appear to match your own (Faculty Research Interests).
 If you continue to find a faculty member’s work interesting after your initial reading, email that person, provide some information about yourself and your interests, and ask if the faculty member is taking new students in the upcoming year.

-Your personal statement is an opportunity to sell yourself in terms of your research interests, previous research experience, and research goals.
-Unless you have extensive research experience, most personal statements should be about two pages long (single-spaced).
+Your statement of purpose is an opportunity to sell yourself in terms of your research interests, previous research experience, and research goals.
+Unless you have extensive research experience, most statements of purpose should be about two pages long (single-spaced).
 Your writing should be clear, concise, grammatically correct, and professional in tone.
 You may wish to convey some personal experiences that have led to your current interests or that make you a particularly promising candidate.